slclub/glog/README.md

 // false: Hide data printed by a Debug method. true: show all Set("debug", false)
 // The second param also can be a number.
 The permission setting here is designed by bit calculation
-// Add and subtract are supported for these numbers Set("debug", int)
+// Add and subtract are supported for these numbers.
+You can use addition and subtraction to control permissions
+// Very delicate to control
+Set("debug", int)

 const (